 Her BGs remain as they usually are with careful monitoring, regular activities and foods, but she unknowingly spreads the virus to our younger daughter, Kaila, almost two years old, and the remaining three of us also get Covid.
 We’re strong and healthy and take all necessary health precautions as usual.
 Maybe we also become asymptomatic carriers with mild symptoms (nose congestion, loss of taste and smell, see more at CDC.gov).
 How the heck are we each supposed to quarantine while caring for Coral’s T1d and tending to our toddler’s needs?
 We have no one else fully qualified to take care of them in the mainland during this raging real pandemic.

-Note: We have been in strict self-isolation, follow all health advisories, and husband’s fortunate enough to work from home since March 12, 2020.
-The only way we’d become exposed to Covid is when we’re out for essentials (ex: Medication, food, gas) and doctor’s appointments almost every other month between her endocrinologist, gastroenterologist, and dermatologist – when not able to do telehealth appointments.
+Note: Again, we have been in strict self-isolation, follow all health advisories, and husband’s fortunate enough to work from home since March 12, 2020.
+The only way we’d become exposed to Covid is when we’re out for essentials (ex: Medication, food, gas), during new home inspections/renovations, and doctor’s appointments almost every other month between her endocrinologist, gastroenterologist, and dermatologist – when not able to do telehealth appointments.

 Best Case Scenario